Horvat, Pearson each put up 2-point nights as Canucks beat Jets | CBC Sports

 Horvat, Pearson each put up 2-point nights as Canucks beat Jets

+"You guys actually have no idea how much better it is, honest to God," he told reporters after the game.
+"Not only just atmosphere wise, but it brings more life to the building, it brings more life to the team."

+"Me especially, I love playing in front of people," Horvat said.
+"I think it brings the best out in me and I think it brings the best out in anybody who's out on the ice.
+It's just a relief to have people back in the stands."

-Bo Horvat and Tanner Pearson each had a goal and an assist Sunday as the Canucks topped the Winnipeg Jets 3-2 in Vancouver.
+Horvat had a goal and an assist Sunday as the Canucks improved to 2-2-0 in pre-season action.
+Left-winger Tanner Pearson also put up a two-point night with a goal and an assist, while Nic Petan added a goal for Vancouver.

-Nic Petan also scored for the Canucks, who are now 2-2-0 in pre-season action.
+For Petan, a native of Delta, B.C., playing in Rogers Arena in front of a crowd was special.

+"I thought it was pretty loud for the capacity we had in there," he said.
+"I had family and friends in the crowd as well, so it's a little extra motivation to play harder as well."

-Jeff Malott and Kristian Reichel each tallied a goal and an assist for Winnipeg as the Jets fell to 1-2-1.
+Jeff Malott and Kristian Reichel each tallied a goal and an assist for Winnipeg as the Jets fell to 1-2-1 in pre-season play.

+Jaroslav Halak stopped 9-of-10 shots for the home team before being replaced in the third period.
+Michael DiPietro had seven saves in relief.

 Jets netminder Mikhail Berdin registered 30 saves across three full frames of work.

-The Canucks iced the more veteran team, with Winnipeg opting to rest several stars after dropping a 4-3 victory to the Oilers in Edmonton on Saturday.

-Vancouver came out fast and furious Sunday, scoring in the first four minutes of the game and outshooting the visitors 33-18 across three periods.
+Vancouver came out fast and furious, scoring in the first four minutes of the game and outshooting the visitors 33-18 across three periods.

-Reichel got Winnipeg back in the game with three minutes left on the clock.
-Malott got him the puck off a faceoff and Reichel sent a shot flying over DiPietro's glove to make it 3-2.
+Winnipeg fought back, though, with Reichel scoring 16:44 into the final frame.
+Malott got him the puck off an offensive-zone faceoff and Reichel sent a shot flying over DiPietro's glove to make it 3-2.

-Pearson scored 12:35 into the final frame Sunday.
-Nils Hoglander dished the puck to the Canucks winger in the slot and he shovelled it in past Berdin from the top of the crease to give Vancouver a 3-1 lead.
+Pearson had upped Vancouver's lead to two with a goal 12:35 into the third period.
+Nils Hoglander dished the puck to the Canucks winger in the slot and he shovelled it in past Berdin from the top of the crease.

 Fans were treated to some four-on-four hockey early in the second period following a dust-up between Conor Garland and Jansen Harkins.